 Workers have a legal right to paid holiday but employers can control when leave can be taken.
 The Working Time Regulations 1998 permit an employer to refuse a worker’s request, provided the company serves a counter-notice at least as many calendar days before the proposed leave is due to commence as the number of days being refused.
 This provision only applies if there are no contractual terms on the amount of notice required.

 To avoid these complex requirements, employers should instead set out in the contract of employment a requirement for workers to obtain explicit management approval of any holiday dates before they make any firm arrangements.
 This will give the employer discretion to refuse holiday requests and the ability to respond to unusual circumstances.
-For example, it has been reported that some banks have placed additional restrictions on workers taking holidays to ensure high staffing levels in the aftermath of the EU referendum.
+For example, it has been reported that some banks have placed additional restrictions on workers taking holidays to ensure high staffing levels.

-Employers should focus on managing expectations.
+Employers need to focus on managing expectations.
 Workers should know exactly what their holiday entitlement is and the procedure for making holiday requests.
-This information is commonly contained in employment contracts, but a written holiday policy is highly advisable.
+This information is commonly contained in employment contracts, but providing staff with a written holiday policy is highly advisable.
 This should set out additional guidance on matters such as:

 - how holiday should be requested

 - to whom such requests should be made

 - the circumstances in which holiday requests may be refused